A^1-invariance of non-stable K_1-functors in the equicharacteristic case: Properties of over general commutative rings

 \section{Properties of $K_1^G$ over general commutative rings}

 Let $R$ be a commutative ring with 1.
+Let $G$ be a reductive group scheme over $R$, and let $\pi:G\to G^{\ad}=G/\Cent(G)$ be the canonical homomorphism of $G$ onto its adjoint group.
+The correspondence $H\mapsto \pi(H)$ between semisimple normal subgroups of $G$ and $G^{\ad}$ is bijective, with the inverse correspondence $H\mapsto\der(\pi^{-1}(T\cdot H))$, where $T$ is any fixed maximal torus of $G^{\ad}$ and $\der$ denotes the derived subgroup of a reductive group in the sense of~\cite[Exp.
+XXII, \S 6]{SGA3}.
+The bijectivity follows by faithfully flat descent from~\cite[Exp.
+XXII, Lemme 5.1.5, Lemme 5.2.7, Corollaire 5.3.5]{SGA3}.
+In particular, $G$ has isotropic rank $\ge n$ if and only if $G^{\ad}$ has isotropic rank $\ge n$.

+For adjoint groups, semisimple normal subgroups can be described more explicitly.
+By~\cite[Exp.
+XXIV, Proposition 5.10]{SGA3} $G^{\ad}$ is isomorphic to a direct product of Weil restrictions $G_i=\prod_{R'_i/R}H_i$, where $R'_i/R$ is finite \'etale and $H_i$ is an adjoint simple group over $R'_i$.
+We can assume without loss of generality that every $G_i$ cannot be decomposed further into a product of such factors.
+Then every non-trivial semisimple normal subgroup of $G^{\ad}$ is a direct product of several factors of this decomposition.
+By adjunction of the Weil restriction and base change, the fact that $G_i$ contains $(\Gm_{,R})^n$ implies that $H_i$ contains $(\Gm_{,R'_i})^n$.
+The converse is also true, since $(\Gm_{,R})^n$ is a subgroup of $\prod_{R'_i/R}(\Gm_{,R'_i})^n$.
+Therefore, for any ring homomorphism $R\to S$, if $G$ has isotropic rank $\ge n$, $G_S$ also does, since it is a product of Weil restrictions of groups $(H_i)_S$ (cf.~\cite[\S 7.6]{Neron-book}).

-Let $G$ be an isotropic reductive group scheme over $R$, and let $P$ be a parabolic subgroup of $G$ in the sense of~\cite{SGA3}.
+Let $P$ be a parabolic subgroup of $G$ in the sense of~\cite{SGA3}.
 Since the base $\Spec R$ is affine, the group $P$ has a Levi subgroup $L_P$~\cite[Exp.~XXVI Cor.~2.3]{SGA3}.
 There is a unique parabolic subgroup $P^-$ in $G$ which is opposite to $P$ with respect to $L_P$, that is $P^-\cap P=L_P$, cf.~\cite[Exp.
 XXVI Th.
 4.3.2]{SGA3}.
 We denote by $U_P$ and $U_{P^-}$ the unipotent radicals of $P$ and $P^-$ respectively.

 \begin{dfn} \cite{PS} The \emph{elementary subgroup $E_P(R)$ corresponding to $P$} is the subgroup of $G(R)$ generated as an abstract group by $U_P(R)$ and $U_{P^-}(R)$.
 We denote by $K_1^{G,P}(R)=G(R)/E_P(R)$ the pointed set of cosets $gE_P(R)$, $g\in G(R)$. \end{dfn}